wiggywombathead/hermes/notes.md

 change the price significantly.
 For smaller markets with less activity (as ours will likely be), a smaller `b` is appropriate.

-The LSMR can be can be extended to account for any number of stocks:
+The LMSR can be can be extended to account for any number of stocks:

 ```
 price(i) = e^(q_i / b) / (sum_j (e^(q_j / b)))